BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 > Be aware that using the same database name with a different number of columns will behave like they're two completely separate databases.
 Even if you only want the first column in a database, defining a fact with `DB_Letters("A", 1);` will not trigger the condition `DB_Letters(_Letter)` because they store different kinds of facts and are therefore treated like separate databases.
 {.is-warning}

-> It will not work to reuse a database name for one that has the same number of parameters but with different types or in a different order.
+> Unless you're reusing a database name with a different number of columns, you cannot reorder or change variable types of the columns in a database after it is defined.
 {.is-danger}

-We can have more than two values / columns in facts stored by a database, and it will continue to scale as has been described in this section.
+We can use more than just two values / columns in facts stored by a database, and it will continue to scale as has been described in this section.

 #### Two Variables from Different Databases (Intermediate)